Solicita ahora para formar parte de nuestra próxima grupo de Becados en Ciencia científicos comunitarios y líderes comunitarios.

 Outcomes

-• Spark general awareness and citizen action, especially for parents and teachers, towards better indoor air quality especially in classrooms
+• Spark general awareness and education, especially for parents and teachers, towards better indoor air quality especially in classrooms

 Impacto